-The whole problem started when a coworker was sharing a computer to review a document and get other help.
-Before they realized what was going on, a pop-up window came up notifying them that the computer was infected and suggested running a scan.
+The whole infected computer problem started when a coworker was sharing a computer to review a document and get other help.
+Before they realized what was going on, a pop-up window came up notifying them that you have an infected computer and suggested running a scan.

 The employees ran the scan but nothing happened.
 Everything they clicked on contained the pop-up message that their computer was infected but by the time we heard about it, lots of other people in the office had the same problem.

 The explanation started with, “So and so came over and did something to my computer.”

 We were contacted because there was a problem with an infected computer and the virus quickly spread to all the computers in the office.
 We hear stories like this one a lot from businesses that don’t have good IT support.

 Avoiding an infection